 THE BEST ONLINE BIKE STORE RANKINGS

 Fortunately, most of my shopping is done at one online bike store or another.
 Otherwise, I’d be spending a lot of time driving to bike shops within 50 miles of where I live.
-I guess I could bike to them, look at all their gear, buy a few things and strap them to my bike for the ride home.
+I guess I could bike to them, look at all their bike gear, buy a few things, and strap them to my bike for the ride home.
 I could also just hang out at their coffee bars talking about cycling with the salespeople, mechanics, and other customers.
 But then I’d never have time to write up new reviews.

 Wait a minute; that actually sounds pretty good!

-The problem I run into, and I imagine you do too, is that there are soooo many online bikes stores out there selling cycling gear, a lot of them you may have never heard of and those you may hear of for the first time when you do a product search.
+The problem I run into, and I imagine you do too, is that there are soooo many bike stores out there selling bike gear and bike parts online, a lot of them you may have never heard of and those you may hear of for the first time when you do a product search.
 It can be hard to figure out which stores are the real deal, and among those, which have the best prices, selection, and most satisfied customers.

 Bottom line, it’s hard to know which are the best stores to buy from.

-Fortunately, because I shop for cycling gear a lot, I’ve been building this experience over the years.
+Fortunately, because I shop for bike gear and bike parts online a lot, I’ve been building this experience over the years.
 I follow prices closely across many online stores.
-I also get a good idea of the range of gear they carry and keep in inventory and periodically check into what their customers say about them from independent services that rate each store’s customer satisfaction.
+I also get a good idea of the range of bike gear they carry and keep in inventory and periodically check into what their customers say about them from independent services that rate each store’s customer satisfaction.

-The ratings are data-supported, analytically developed, and only compare stores that specifically serve road cycling enthusiasts, those of us roadies that are regular, committed riders who are serious and knowledgeable about the gear we buy.
+The ratings are data-supported, analytically developed, and only compare online bike shops that serve road cycling enthusiasts, those of us roadies that are regular, committed riders who are serious and knowledgeable about the bike gear we buy.
 I update this review and ranking every quarter.

 ONLINE BIKE STORE RANKINGS

-Source: In The Know Cycling, September 19, 2019 Stores with an * offer In The Know Cycling readers exclusive discounts.
-Click on Know's Shop for codes.
-Unless noted, stores listed above ship internationally.
+Source: In The Know Cycling, February 21, 2023 Unless noted, stores listed above ship internationally.
 Exceptions: (1) Ships only to US and Canadian residents (2) Ships only to UK residents (3) Ships only to UK and European residents (4) Don't ship to UK and European residents (5) Ships only to European residents (6) Ships only to Netherlands and Belgium (7) Don't ship to US and Canadian residents

-Based on all I’ve learned from reading your comments and reviewing the results of an opinion poll I’ve run on the site about online stores, I developed four basic criteria about what matters to you to rate stores – Price, Satisfaction, Selection, and Support.
-Here’s an explanation of each and how I came up with the 0, 1 and 2 scores you see in the ratings above.
+Based on all I’ve learned from reading your comments and reviewing the results of an opinion poll I’ve run on the site about online stores, I developed four basic criteria about what matters to you to rate each online bike store – Price, Satisfaction, Selection, and Support.
+Here’s an explanation of each and how I came up with the 0, 1, and 2 scores you see in the ratings above.

-We want to buy gear at stores that have the lowest net price.
-The net price includes the base price of the product, additional shipping cost if the store charges them, and any taxes that are included in the price.
+We want to buy bike gear at stores that have the lowest net price.
+The net price includes the base price of the product, additional shipping cost if the online bike shop charges them, and any taxes that are included in the price.